Quick Hits

 1. Choose your own adventure

 As an ecommerce brand, you’ll want your site to have multiple ways for your customers to explore your products.
-Think featured blocks set up in key spots on your site.
+Think of featured blocks set up in key spots on your site.
 Or promotional and seasonal categories that pull your customers in, such as Summer Sale or New and Exciting.
 Another slightly sneaky but very effective move is to add related product pages.

 2. Professional imagery

-Look, we all want to help out that one friend who’s getting his photography business started but when it comes to your business, you should have professional photography or graphics for your website.
-High quality product shots help legitimize your business and ensure your customers know what they’re buying.
+Look, we all want to help out that one friend who’s getting his photography business started, but when it comes to your business, you should have professional photography or graphics for your website.
+High-quality product shots help legitimize your business and ensure your customers know what they’re buying.

 3. K.I.S.S.